OWASP/samm/Current Releases/v2.0b/core/implementation/i-defect-management.md

 Different metrics and fields are combined to look for trends.
 Trends across various timespans are identified through graphs and dashboarding.
 Trends are analysed and the results are used to influence the design and implementation of software and the overall security stategy.

-Metrics are used to empower the whole organisation.
+Metrics are used to empower the whole organization.
 People and teams all receive the correct information that is relevant to their role(s).
 Tasks are assigned appropriately and sometimes automatically.